datacarpentry/image-processing/_episodes/05-creating-histograms.md

 > ## Histograms for the morphometrics challenge (10 min - optional, not included in timing)
 >
 > Using the grayscale and color histogram programs we developed in this episode,
-> create histograms for the bacteria colonies in the
+> create histograms for the images of bacteria colonies,
-> **Desktop/workshops/image-processing/10-challenges** directory.
-Save the
+> `data/09-morphometrics-colonies01.tif`,
+> `data/09-morphometrics-colonies02.tif`,
+> and `data/09-morphometrics-colonies03.tif`.
-> histograms for later use.
+> Save the histograms for later use.
 {: .challenge}